Strike’s Southern Cooper Basin Gas Project Highlights

 - Conditional gas off-take agreements with substantial domestic gas consumers

-- Targeting technical success in 2017 and commercial gas flows in 2018
+- Targeting commercial gas flows in 2018

 Strike’s Value Creation Strategy